opencloud-eu/ios/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Thanks for reporting issues back to this repository, your contributions are much appreciated!
-This is the issue tracker of the ownCloud iOS app.
+This is the issue tracker of the OpenCloud iOS app.

 To make it possible for us to help you please fill out the below information carefully.
 -->